Kākāpō: Breeding

 The female kākāpō lays 1–4 eggs per breeding cycle, with several days between eggs.
 The nest is placed on the ground under the cover of plants or in cavities such as hollow tree trunks.
 The female incubates the eggs beginning after the first egg is laid, but is forced to leave the nest every night in search of food.
 Predators are known to eat the eggs, and the embryos inside can also die of cold in the mother's absence.
 Kākāpō eggs usually hatch within 30 days, bearing fluffy grey chicks that are quite helpless.
 The female feeds the chicks for three months, and the chicks remain with the female for some months after fledging.
 The young chicks are just as vulnerable to predators as the eggs, and young have been killed by many of the same predators that attack adults.
 Chicks leave the nest at approximately 10 to 12 weeks of age.
 As they gain greater independence, their mothers may feed the chicks sporadically for up to 3 months.

 The kākāpō is long-lived, with an average life expectancy of 60 (plus or minus 20) years, and tends to reach adolescence before it starts breeding.
 Males start booming at about 5 years of age.
 It was thought that females reached sexual maturity at 9 years of age, but four five-year-old females have now been recorded reproducing.
 The kākāpō does not breed every year and has one of the lowest rates of reproduction among birds.
 Breeding occurs only in years when trees mast (fruit heavily), providing a plentiful food supply.
-Rimu mast occurs only every three to five years, so in rimu-dominant forests, such as those on Whenua Hou, kākāpō breeding occurs as infrequently.
+Rimu mast occurs only every three to five years, so in rimu-dominant forests, such as those on Whenua Hou, kākāpō breeding occurs infrequently.

 Another aspect of the kākāpō's breeding system is that a female can alter the sex ratio of her offspring depending on her condition.
 A female in good condition produces more male offspring (males have 30%–40% more body weight than females).
-Females produce offspring biased towards the dispersive sex when competition for resources (such as food) is high and towards the non-dispersive sex when food is plentiful.
+Females produce offspring biased towards the non-dispersive sex (females) when competition for resources (such as food) is high and towards the dispersive sex (males) when food is plentiful.
 A female kākāpō will likely be able to produce eggs even when there are few resources, while a male kākāpō will be more capable of perpetuating the species when there are plenty, by mating with several females.
 This supports the Trivers–Willard hypothesis.
 The relationship between clutch sex ratio and maternal diet has conservation implications, because a captive population maintained on a high quality diet will produce fewer females and therefore fewer individuals valuable to the recovery of the species.